jose-elias-alvarez/nvim-lsp-ts-utils/README.md

 with changing APIs and unpredictable environments, bugs are inevitable.
 If something doesn't work, please let me know!

+Breaking changes are also a possibility until features are completely stable, so please keep an eye on your plugin manager's change log when you update and look for a `!`, which indicates that you may have to update your config.

 ## Features

 - Organize imports (exposed as `:TSLspOrganize`)